allmarkedup/super-sharp-router/README.md

 $ vendor/bin/phpunit
 ```

-The project also includes a [Grunt](http://gruntjs.com) watch task to run the PHP Unit tests when files are updated which you can use for convenience.
+The project also includes a [Grunt](http://gruntjs.com) watch task to run the PHP Unit tests when files are updated which you can use for your convenience.